-- node\total\old\gen\gc\time: The total runtime of the old generation garbage collector across the whole cluster as reported by the node stats API. - node\total\young\gen\gc\time: The total runtime of the young generation garbage collector across the whole cluster as reported by the node stats API. - segments\count: Total number of segments as reported by the indices stats API. - segments\memory\in\bytes: Number of bytes used for segments as reported by the indices stats API. - segments\doc\values\memory\in\bytes: Number of bytes used for doc values as reported by the indices stats API. - segments\stored\fields\memory\in\bytes: Number of bytes used for stored fields as reported by the indices stats API. - segments\terms\memory\in\bytes: Number of bytes used for terms as reported by the indices stats API - segments\norms\memory\in\bytes: Number of bytes used for norms as reported by the indices stats API. - segments\points\memory\in\bytes: Number of bytes used for points as reported by the indices stats API. - merges\total\time: Total runtime of merges as reported by the indices stats API.
-Note that this is not Wall clock time (i.e. if M merge threads ran for N minutes, we will report M \ N minutes, not N minutes). - merges\total\throttled\time: Total time within merges have been throttled as reported by the indices stats API.
-Note that this is not Wall clock time. - indexing\total\time: Total time used for indexing as reported by the indices stats API.
-Note that this is not Wall clock time. - refresh\total\time: Total time used for index refresh as reported by the indices stats API.
-Note that this is not Wall clock time. - flush\total\time: Total time used for index flush as reported by the indices stats API.
-Note that this is not Wall clock time. - final\index\size\bytes: Final resulting index size after the benchmark.
+- merge_parts_total_docs: See merge_parts_total_time - disk_io_write_bytes: number of bytes that have been written to disk during the benchmark.
+On Linux this metric reports only the bytes that have been written by Elasticsearch, on Mac OS X it reports the number of bytes written by all processes. - disk_io_read_bytes: number of bytes that have been read from disk during the benchmark.
+The same caveats apply on Mac OS X as for disk_io_write_bytes. - cpu_utilization_1s: CPU usage in percent of the Elasticsearch process based on a one second sample period.
+The maximum value is N 100% where N is the number of CPU cores available. - node_total_old_gen_gc_time: The total runtime of the old generation garbage collector across the whole cluster as reported by the node stats API. - node_total_young_gen_gc_time: The total runtime of the young generation garbage collector across the whole cluster as reported by the node stats API. - segments_count: Total number of segments as reported by the indices stats API. - segments_memory_in_bytes: Number of bytes used for segments as reported by the indices stats API. - segments_doc_values_memory_in_bytes: Number of bytes used for doc values as reported by the indices stats API. - segments_stored_fields_memory_in_bytes: Number of bytes used for stored fields as reported by the indices stats API. - segments_terms_memory_in_bytes: Number of bytes used for terms as reported by the indices stats API. - segments_norms_memory_in_bytes: Number of bytes used for norms as reported by the indices stats API. - segments_points_memory_in_bytes: Number of bytes used for points as reported by the indices stats API. - merges_total_time: Total runtime of merges as reported by the indices stats API.
+Note that this is not Wall clock time (i.e. if M merge threads ran for N minutes, we will report M N minutes, not N minutes). - merges_total_throttled_time: Total time within merges have been throttled as reported by the indices stats API.
+Note that this is not Wall clock time. - indexing_total_time: Total time used for indexing as reported by the indices stats API.
+Note that this is not Wall clock time. - refresh_total_time: Total time used for index refresh as reported by the indices stats API.
+Note that this is not Wall clock time. - flush_total_time: Total time used for index flush as reported by the indices stats API.
+Note that this is not Wall clock time. - final_index_size_bytes: Final resulting index size after the benchmark.